HILL FORTS of RAJPUT in

 About 250km east-southeast of Jaipur in Madhya Pradesh State

+Gwalior, having a history of 1,000 years, is the northernmost large city in the Indian state of Madhya Pradesh, only 120km south from Agra.
+Though it was originally a Hindu kingdom, it was Islamized after the conquest by Sultan Iletumish of Delhi in 1232.
+Despite recapture by Man Singh of the Tomar Rajput in 1486, who constructed the current fort, it fell again into the hands of the Lodi dynasty of Delhi in 1516.
 Resembling the configuration of Chitorgarh in western India, Gwalior has a huge flat hill stretching close to three kilometers at a height of about 100m on the plain.
 This soaring hill once formed the capital city and fort.
 It embraces old Hindu temples, the palaces of Man Singh, and Jain caves, with statues of Tirthankaras, at its foot.
 In the lower city, northeast of the hill, are the Friday Mosque and other Islamic buildings.
 The new palace and new city have spread to the south.

-It must be the Man Mandir Palace built by Man Singh that is the most captivating among the fort-palaces of many Hindu kingdoms.
-Though the term eMandirf usually indicates a temple, it is sometimes used for a grand building such as this palace.
+Fort of Gwalior It must be the Man Mandir Palace built by Man Singh that is the most captivating among the fort-palaces of many Hindu kingdoms.
+Though the term eMandirf usually indicates a temple, it is sometimes used for a grand building such as this palace.
 Going through the Hindola Gate at the foot of the hill, one ascends a long zigzag slope in a wide curve, looking pleasantly down upon the lower town.
 On the right hand rises precipitously the citadel over 120m in height, to which continual rounded buttress-like turrets give a rhythm.

 Turning up the slope, one reaches the magnificent Hathia Pol (Elephant Gate), which forms the main entrance to the citadel.
 After that, one follows a path to temples on the left, or palaces on the right.